-STANDAL FOR THE URBAN SERVICES Z FOR AREAS ADJACENT TO THE MUN Improvements Proposed County Urpan Services-Zone Standards- Moderate Residential = 2+ units per acre Street Standards Curb and gutters Sidewalks 21⁄2" asphalt and 8" gravel 36' wide (32' asphalt &amp; 2x2' curb and gutter) No curb and gutter or sidewalks required 36' wide gravel base (8") 28' wide asphalt (21⁄2") &amp; 4' gravel shoulder or chip seal to county standards Storm Water Curbs to inlets Storm piping to major drainways Culverts sized as needed Easements for drainage Side ditches-owner maintained Culverts sized as needed in drainage study Easements for drainage Water Piping 6" main minimum-C900 DR14 (200 psi) Pumper and 2 hose connections on hydrants 1 fire hydrant w/in 500' and 2 w/in 1000' In-line valve 800' min. spacing 6" main minimum-C900 DR14 (200 psi) Pumper and 2 hose connections on hydrants 1 fire hydrant w/in 500' and 2 w/in 1000' In-line valve 800' min. spacing Fire Protection Developer will be required to construct water lines with pipe sizes adequate to convey required future fire flows Developer will be required to construct water lines with pipe sizes adequate to convey required future fire flows Right-Of-Ways 60' minimum for residential 80' minimum for collector 60' minimum for residential 80' minimum for collector Building Codes Uniform Building Code, 1997 Edition and the municipality's Fire Marshal .
+FOR AREAS ADJACENT TO THE MUN Improvements Proposed County Urban Services Zone Standards- Moderate Residential - 2+ units per acre Proposed County Urban Services Zone StandardsLight Residential 1 unit per acre Street Standards Curb and gutters Sidewalks 21⁄2' asphalt and 8" gravel 36' wide (32' asphalt & 2x2' curb and gutter) No curb and gutter or sidewalks required 36' wide gravel base (8") 28' wide asphalt (21⁄2') & 4' gravel shoulder or chip seal to county standards Storm Water 1.
+Curbs to inlets 2.
+Storm piping to major drainways 3.
+Culverts sized as needed 4.
+Easements for drainage Side ditches--owner maintained Culverts sized as needed in drainage study Easements for drainage Water Piping' 1.
+6" main minimumC900 DR14 (200 psi) 2.
+Pumper and 2 hose connections on 3. hydrants 4.
+1 fire hydrant w/in 500' and 2 w/in 1000' 5.
+In-line valve 800' min. spacing 6" main minimum-C900 DR14 (200 psi) Pumper and 2 hose connections on hydrants 1 fire hydrant w/in 500' and 2 w/in 100011 In-line valve 800' min. spacing Fire Protection Developer will be required to construct water lines with pipe sizes adequate to convey required future fire flows 1.
+Developer will be required to construct water lines with pipe sizes adequate to convey required future fire flows Right-Of-Ways 1.60' minimum for residential2.80' minimum for collector 1.60' minimum for residential2.80' minimum for collector Building Codes Uniform Building Code, 1997 Edition and the municipality's Fire Marshal2.
 Includes: A. Commercial development B. Residential development on less than three acres.
-Landowner-Initiated Zoning, administered by Montezuma County Uniform Building Code, 1997 and the municipality's Fire Marshal .
+Landowner-Initiated Zoning, administered by Montezuma County Uniform Building Code, 1997 and the municipality's Fire Marshal2.
 Includes, A. Commercial development B. Residential development on less than three acres.
-2. Landowner-Initiated Zoning, administered by Montezuma County Density Any development under three acres must be connected to the municipality's sanitation system Any development under three acres must be connected to the municipality's sanitation system Sanitation Attached to District if lot sizes are under three acres Attached to District if lot sizes are under three acres Road Maintenance Homeowners association required with annual fees Homeowners association required with annual fees Setbacks and Building Heights 20' min. front yard, 7' min. side and rear yard 35' max. height for principal structures 15' max. height for accessory structures 50' min. front yard, 50' min. side yard 25' min. rear yard 35' max. height for principal structures 15' max. height for accessory structures Buffering Between Development Types All purposed development can only be approved if the type of development is contiguous or compatible with the adjacent existing development (i.e. manufactured housing with manufactured housing).
+Landowner-Initiated Zoning, administered by Montezuma County Density 1.
+Any development under three acres must be connected to the municipality's sanitation system Any development under three acres must be connected to the municipality's sanitation system Sanitation 1.
+Attached to District if lot sizes are under three acres 1.
+Attached to District if lot sizes are under three acres Road Maintenance Homeowners association required with annual fees 1.
+Homeowners association required with annual fees Setbacks and Building Heights 20' min. front yard3, 7' min. side and rear yard4 35' max. height for principal structures 15' max. height for accessory structures 50' min. front yard3, 50' min. side yard4 25' min. rear yard4 35' max. height for principal structures 15' max. height for accessory structures Buffering Between Development Types All purposed development can only be approved if the type of development is contiguous or compatible with the adjacent existing development (i.e. manufactured housing).
 Any development not contiguous or compatible with the adjacent area shall include a buffer zone along the perimeter or edge of the development including, but not limited to, berming, landscaping, screening, solid wall construction, or other forms of mitigation of adverse impacts.
 The buffer zone between developments shall be evaluated on a case-by-case basis by the Montezuma County Planning Commission.
 Where single-family or duplex dwelling units are adjacent to a low-density residential area, there shall be a minimum forty (40) foot buffer zone.
 Where multi-family or non-residential buildings or structures are adjacent to a low-density residential area, there shall be a minimum sixty (60) foot buffer zone.
-These thresholds utilized.
+These threshold numbers can be decreased by the Planning Commission depending on the buffering tools that are utilized.